How RPA and AI drive end-to-end intelligent process automation

 Setting up and managing appointments in healthcare takes a lot of time.
 But with AI and RPA application, patients can easily book appointments and get personalized messages to confirm, change or update their records.

-At the same time, RPA automates the retrieval and storage of patient data, whereas AI helps improves healthcare diagnostics by being able to spot irregularities in medical imaging like X-rays or MRI scans.
+At the same time, RPA automates the retrieval and storage of patient data, whereas AI helps improve healthcare diagnostics by being able to spot irregularities in medical imaging like X-rays or MRI scans.
 This combination helps eliminate diagnostic errors, expedite patient care and ultimately improve healthcare outcomes.

 RPA can automatically send tailored product recommendations via email or within an online platform.
 Both AI and RPA in the retail space result in a win-win situation: Customers benefit from a more tailored and satisfying shopping experience, and organizations can use the data to drive more purchases as a result of strategically targeted recommendations.